Patty Wood Wins Research! America Advocacy Award

-Patty Wood, a victim of kidney disease that couldn't dampen her spirit, won a Research!
+Patty Wood, a victim of kidney disease, who never let it dampen her spirits, wins a Research!
 America Advocacy Award for her tireless efforts on behalf of patients who depend on animal-based research.

 "This year's winners represent the best and brightest advocacy stars we have working to make medical and health research a higher national priority," said Mary Woolley, Research!
 America president.
 "Without these individuals and organizations, the tremendous gains that medical research has recently seen could not have been possible.
 We salute all of you for your fine work."
 Wood has had two life-saving kidney transplant operations.
 Her medical troubles began when she was in high school with a strep infection that started in her throat and then invaded her kidneys.
 Without a transplant or dialysis, she would have died.
 Fortunately, her brother's kidney was a perfect match.